anirudhbs/parking-lot/README.md

 ## Steps to run the project

+- This project requires `node` to be installed on your machine, install it from [here](https://nodejs.org/en/)
 - Install the required node dependencies: `npm install`

 ### Option 1: Run the project on the CLI